AI: Anthropic Claude 4.6 focuses on security. For what, and what about anti-piracy?

 Why it matters

-Claude 4.6 adds important safeguards within its platform to help recognize external attacks and protect its engine, but these do not apply to the integrity or provenance of content from external sources.
+While Claude 4.6 adds safeguards within its platform to help recognize external attacks and protect its engine, these safeguards do not extend to the integrity or provenance of content from external sources.
 While the model is effective for identifying internal code vulnerabilities and resisting high-level misuse, it remains a “black box” regarding the origin and legality of the data it processes.

 Further reading